What is Market Definition?

 Product-based market definition (features)

-The standard approach to defining markets is to describe the market in terms of the features of the products in the market.
+Product-based marketing strategies focus on a company's product offering rather than any particular customer.
+Defining markets is to describe the market in terms of the features of the products in the market.
 This is sometimes referred to as taking a product view of the market.
 Evian completes in the market for bottled water.

 Product-based market definitions can also include non-product features, such as how they are to be used and how they are sold.
 Sometimes it is useful to include in the market definition aspects of the extent to which the product needs to be assembled, such as meal kits versus frozen meals, pre-assembled versus DIY furniture kits.